Taylor Swift’s Top 10 Songs For Healing

 First off, Taylor Swift imagines the person who has hurt her as a child – freely chasing fireflies, crawling into their parents’ bed, getting help when they can’t reach something.
 She envisions this person growing up with a wide-eyed and bushy-tailed attitude towards the world – before the “monsters caught up” to them.

-The things that happen to us and how we interpret those events when we are children can have a profound impact on the way we behave as adults.
-Sometimes we aren’t even aware of the defense mechanisms we subconsciously create for ourselves, and how they might negatively impact our relationships with others.
+The things that happen to you and how you interpret those events when you are a child can have a profound impact on the way you behave as an adult.
+Sometimes you aren’t even aware of the barriers you subconsciously create for yourself, and how they might negatively impact your relationship with others.

 Next, I think that there is a lot of inner child healing work that can be extracted from this song, especially if you direct the lyrics towards yourself.

 We all make mistakes.
-The way we respond to ourselves when we do is usually modeled to us by our parents or caregivers.
+The way you respond to yourself when you do is usually modeled to by your parents or caregivers.

 If forgiving yourself or learning to accept yourself is difficult, it may be because you were never taught how to do so growing up.